How the School met the Reef

 Description automatically generated

-Photo credit: Chamil Karunatilaka 2022
+Photo: Chamil Karunatilaka

 Back to school

 Seven months have passed since our initial deployment.
 We saw results every month with continuous monitoring efforts led by Chamil and other divers from among the Earthlanka volunteers.
 Based on these sessions, we found our methods to be both successful and replicable.
-Acropora had grown by 3–5 millimetres as measured from the last monitoring session in January.
+Acropora had grown by 3–5 millimeters as measured from the last monitoring session in January.
 Although monitoring was difficult during the offseason due to strong winds and turbid water, we could still observe the growth of these coral fragments.

 A person holding a sign